 Equations~(\ref{eq:apk1}) and~(\ref{eq:apk2}) are only valid in the time interval between two velocity transitions.
-In order to extend them over the entire history of the process, we need to supplement them by suitable boundary conditions at the transition times.
-Intuitively, these boundary conditions must involve the auxiliary variable $\tau$ and be strongly discontinuous.
+In order to extend them over the entire history of the process, we need to supplement them with boundary conditions at the transition times.
+Intuitively, these boundary conditions must involve the auxiliary variable $\tau$ and be discontinuous.
 In fact, whenever a transition in $\chi(t,\lambda(\tau(t)))$ occurs, the transitional age $\tau$ is reset to zero.
 In contrast, because the transition only changes the velocity direction, the stochastic process $x(t)$ is continuous at the transition time.
 In mathematical terms, assuming that a transition occurs at the time instant $t^*$, we then set

-with the shorthand notation $f(t^*_{\pm})=\lim_{\epsilon\to0} f(t^*\pm\epsilon)$ and $f$ any smooth or impulsive function.
+with the shorthand notation $f(t^*_{\pm})=\lim_{\epsilon\to0} f(t^*\pm\epsilon)$ and $f$ any smooth or {continuous} function.
 For the transition rate Eq.~(\ref{eq:lwtr}) the PK process defined by Eqs.~(\ref{eq:apk1}) and (\ref{eq:apk2}) equipped with the boundary conditions Eq.~(\ref{eq:apkbc}) generates a LW dynamics.
-This is demonstrated formally by calculating the evolution equations for the PPDW functions of the process $x$, which can be shown to be equal to Eqs.~(\ref{eq:ppdw}), see Subsec.~\ref{subsec:LWrecovery}.
+This is demonstrated formally by calculating the evolution equations for the PPDW functions of the process $x$, which can be shown to be equal to Eqs.~(\ref{eq:ppdw}) (see Subsec.~\ref{subsec:LWrecovery}).
 Within this setting, a LW can therefore be interpreted as a form of non-autonomous PK process depending explicitly on the internal time coordinate $\tau$.
-In this regard, we highlight that the dynamical rules Eqs.~(\ref{eq:apk1}) and (\ref{eq:apk2}) are highly discontinuous with respect to the inner temporal parametrisation expressed by $\tau$.

 The observations above further suggest that LWs can be reformulated within the theory of PK processes by defining the new state variable